logo

 Abstract

-Few materials are high-performance transparent conductors in the visible regime (400–700 nm), even fewer in the ultraviolet (UV) spectrum, especially below 320 nm.
-Doped wide-bandgap semiconductors used as UV transparent conductors have insufficient electrical conductivities.
-This paper proposes SrNbO3 as an alternative, exhibiting excellent performance in both visible and UV spectra.
-Its high UV transparency stems from the energetic isolation of the conduction band, shifting the absorption edge into the UV.
-SrNbO3's figure of merit in the 260–320 nm UV range rivals indium tin oxide (ITO) in the visible, making it ideal for high-performance UV LEDs in sanitation, food packaging, photochemotherapy, and biosensing.
+Few materials have been identified as high-performance transparent conductors in the visible regime (400–700 nm).
+Even fewer conductors are known to be transparent in ultraviolet (UV) spectrum, especially at wavelengths below 320 nm.
+Doped wide-bandgap semiconductors employed currently as UV transparent conductors have insufficient electrical conductivities, posing a significant challenge for achieving low resistance electrodes.
+Here, we propose SrNbO3 as an alternative transparent conductor material with excellent performance not only in the visible, but also in the UV spectrum.
+The high transparency to UV light originates from energetic isolation of the conduction band, which shifts the absorption edge into the UV regime.
+The standard figure of merit measured for SrNbO3 in the UV spectral range of 260–320 nm is on par with indium tin oxide in the visible, making SrNbO3 an ideal electrode material in high-performance UV light emitting diodes relevant in sanitation application, food packaging, UV photochemotherapy, and biomolecule sensing.

 Publisher